Bhagavadajjukam (film)

 Bhagavadajjukam is an adaptation of the 7th century play by Bodhayana of the same name.
 The film had its world premiere at the International Film Festival of India.
 Bhagavadajjukam also won Kerala Film Critics Award for Best Sanskrit film.

 Synopsis

 Shandilya is the disciple of Parivrajaka, a Buddhist monk.
-He comes across with Vasanthasena, a courtesan.
-Vasanthasena dies on spot as a result of Yamadoota's carelessness.
+He comes across Vasanthasena, a courtesan.
+Vasanthasena dies on the spot as a result of Yamadoota's carelessness.
 Witnessing Shandilya's lamentation, Parivrajaka transfers his soul to the body of Vasanthasena.
-What ensues is nothing but series of humorous events.
+What ensues is nothing but a series of humorous events.
 The satirical story features the collision of two worlds.